-As mentioned in section F.1.1, the Board of Directors is the ability responsible for supervising the FIICS via the Audit and Control Committee (ACC) to ensure that the principal risks are adequately identified, managed, measured and reported.
-In order to carry out this function, the Audit and Control Committee (CAC) relies on the company's GRC and Internal Audit Department, which annually reviews the effectiveness and efficiency of the operation of the Internal Financial Information Control System (SCIIF).
+As mentioned in section F.1.1, the Board of Directors, through the Audit and Control Committee (ACC), is responsible for overseeing the ICFR to ensure that key risks are identified, managed, assessed, and communicated appropriately.
+To carry out this function, the ACC relies on the GRC and Internal Audit departments, which annually review the effectiveness and efficiency of the ICFR.